daydream05/spongebob-mockify/README.md

 A twitter bot that replies with a Sponge Bob mock meme

-![Mocking Bob](/src/img/spongebob.jpg?raw=true "Sponge Bob Mocking Meme")
+![Mocking Bob](/src/img/spongebob.jpg?raw=true "Sponge Bob Mocking Meme") A tWittEr BoT tHat RePlieS wiTh a SpOnge BoB mOck meMe
 ## Installation

 Make sure you have node installed.
 Clone or download the repository and initialized the directory.